raspberrypilearning/3D-scene/en/step_5.md

 --- /no-print ---

 When we look at things which are further away, they look a lot smaller than they do up close.
 If we really want our animation to look realistic, we can change the size of our sprites to mimic this effect.
-Have a look at this project and notice how the size of the numbers adds to the illusion of distance:
+Have a look at this project and notice how the size of the numbers adds to the illusion of distance.
+(Press **Space** to change the backdrop for some more perspective1):

 **Depth and Distance**: [See inside](https://scratch.mit.edu/projects/445071529/editor){:target="_blank"}